VU

 Taxon distribution as listed in assessment

-The majority of occurrences of this species within the UAE are likely to be of wintering birds and migrant individuals on passage to and from the breeding grounds (Pedersen et al. 2017).
-The species is very common between July and April, with only a few non-breeding individuals staying over summer in the country (Richardson 1990, Pedersen et al. 2017).
+The majority of occurrences of this species within the UAE are of migrant individuals on passage to and from the breeding grounds, with highest numbers between February and May and between July and November (Pedersen et al. 2017).
+Since 1992, the species is regularly breeding in the UAE, and it has been suggested that a part of this population could be resident within the country (Jennings 2010, Pedersen et al. 2017).

 Is there a map available in assessment?